 Resistor Tutorial Includes:

-The resistance is obviously the key resistor specification.
-The value of the resistance is required by the calculations for the particular application in which it is to be used.
+The resistance is obviously the key specification for these electronic components.
+The value of the resistance is required by the calculations for the particular application and particular position int he electronic circuit design where it is to be used.

 It is always best to use preferred values as these are easier to obtain.
 There are several series of resistor values that are used.
 These are referred to as the E-series.
 E3 has three values in a decade, i.e. 1.0, 2.2 and 4.7.
 Values of 10Ω 22Ω 47Ω are available in the tens of Ohms decade, 100Ω 202Ω 470Ω are available in the hundreds of Ohms decade and so forth.